eProsima/Fast-DDS-monitor/docs/rst/getting_started/monitor.rst

 DDS XML Profile configured Monitor
 ==================================

-The *Fast DDS Monitor* allows users to configure and initialize monitoring using DDS XML profiles.
+The *DDS Monitor* allows users to configure and initialize monitoring using DDS XML profiles.
 These profiles define the configuration of DDS entities, such as DomainParticipants, Topics, and QoS settings.

 To add a monitor using DDS XML profiles, follow these steps: